D18130495/MusicVisuals/README.md

 2. I am also proud of the usage of sin and cos to make different circle and colors.
 - In the visual 1, use sin and pi to generate two symmetrical color rainbows which I mentioned in the "How it works: First visual: Two-channel dance", this took me a long time to think, searched resources, and did calculations.
 - How to make the background polygon shake is also took me long time to think.
 After draw some graph and analysis, I find the solution of it which I mentioned in the "How it works: First visual: Two-channel dance", both of the difficulty are caused by how to draw and change the shape of circle, and how to use sin and cos to solve the problem.
-3. The last thing that makes me proud is connected Main.java, YushunVisual.java and Controller.java together.
+3. The last thing that makes me proud is connected Main.java, YushunVisual.java and Control.java together.
 - This help me better understand how the object worked in different class.
 # Youtube video
 [![YouTube](http://img.youtube.com/vi/J2kHSSFA4NU/0.jpg)](https://www.youtube.com/watch?v=J2kHSSFA4NU)